 The free admission program is available for those currently serving in the United States Military and up to five family members.
 Qualified members must show a Geneva Convention common access card (CAC), DD Form 1173 ID card (dependent ID) or a DD Form 1173-1 ID card.

-Our military effort is sponsored in part by U.S. Bank, BAE Systems, the David C. Copley Foundation, the Issa Family Foundation, Point the Way Foundation, the USS Midway Foundation and the Walter J. & Betty C. Zable Foundation.
+Our military effort is sponsored in part by U.S. Bank, BAE Systems, the Epstein Family Foundation, the Issa Family Foundation, the USS Midway Foundation and the Walter J. & Betty C. Zable Foundation.

 The Museum is now participating Museums for All.
 Museums for All is a cooperative initiative between the association of Children’s Museums and the Institute for Museums and Library Services to offer a signature access program that encourages families of all backgrounds to visit museums regularly and build lifelong museum habits.
 Present a WIC Electronic Benefits Transfer (EBT) card and photo ID at the Welcome Desk to receive $1 admission for up to 4 people.